Ferricty/Data-Science-Projects/School Database/README.md

 - Read elements and Sort students or teachers information
     * Visual Interface

-With the goal of better visualization of the data and the actions of the buttons I insert more data in the tables.
+With the goal of better visualization of the data and the actions of the buttons I inserted more data in the tables.

 ```python